deanilvincent/deanilvincent.github.io/_posts/2017-07-03-simple-weather-app-in-xamarin-forms-with-mvvm-using-weather-api-part2.md

 snippet: This is the continuation of the "Simple Weather App in Xamarin Forms with MVVM using Weather API Part 1"
 ---

-This is the continuation of the "Simple Weather App in Xamarin Forms with MVVM using Weather API Part 1"
+This is the continuation of <a href="https://deanilvincent.github.io/2017/07/03/simple-weather-app-in-xamarin-forms-with-mvvm-using-weather-api-part1/">"Simple Weather App in Xamarin Forms with MVVM using Weather API Part 1"</a>

 This part is where we will going to start coding and building our application.